A9ERA/fish-feeder-arduino/README.md

 ```

 ### Automated Feeder Sequence
 The Arduino now supports an automated feeding sequence that can be triggered with a single command from the Pi Server.
-The sequence runs to completion within the command with fixed actuator timings:
+The sequence runs to completion within the command with fixed solenoid valve timings:

 ```
-[control]:feeder:start:augerDuration,blowerDuration
+[control]:feeder:start:blowerDuration
 [control]:feeder:stop
 ```

 **Parameters:**
-- `augerDuration`: Duration in seconds for auger operation
 - `blowerDuration`: Duration in seconds for blower operation

 **Fixed Timings:**
-- Actuator up: 5 seconds (hardcoded in Arduino)
+- Solenoid valve open: 5 seconds (hardcoded in Arduino)
-- Actuator down: 10 seconds (hardcoded in Arduino)
+- Solenoid valve close: 10 seconds (hardcoded in Arduino)

 **Example:**
 ```
-[control]:feeder:start:10,8
+[control]:feeder:start:8
 ```
 This will run the following automated sequence (blocking operation):
-1. Move actuator up for 5 seconds (fixed), then stop
+1. Open solenoid valve for 5 seconds (fixed), then stop
-2. Move actuator down for 10 seconds (fixed), then stop
+2. Close solenoid valve for 10 seconds (fixed), then stop
-3. Start both auger (forward) and blower simultaneously
+3. Start blower for 8 seconds
-4. Stop auger after 10 seconds
-5. Stop blower after 8 seconds
+4. Stop blower after 8 seconds
-6. Return when sequence is complete
+5. Return when sequence is complete

 **Emergency Stop:**
 ```
 [control]:feeder:stop
 ```
-This will interrupt the running sequence and immediately stop all feeder-related devices (actuator, auger, blower).
+This will interrupt the running sequence and immediately stop all feeder-related devices (solenoid valve, blower).
 The stop command is processed every 100ms during the sequence by calling `controlSensor()` within the delay loops, allowing for quick response even during blocking operations.

 ### Reversing Blower Direction
 ```